-MODIS: Level 1, 2 and 3 regional products derived from the MODIS instruments hosted on NASA's Terra and Agua LEO satellites.
+MODIS: Level 1, 2 and 3 regional products derived from the MODIS instruments hosted on NASA's Terra and Aqua LEO satellites.

 SSMIS Products: Extracted from SDR data from the 'Special Sensor Microwave Imager Sounder' radiometer onboard the nearpolar-orbiting, sun-synchronised DMSP satellites (one of the F16 - F18 series).
-Each product contains one orbit of data. comprising 4 BUFR component products: IMA, ENV, LAS and UAS.
+Each product contains one orbit of data, comprising 4 BUFR component products: IMA, ENV, LAS and UAS.

-- Jan & Feb: MODIS: Changes in types of products provided in period Nov 2016 to Feb 2017. - SSMIS: Stats corrected for Jan & June: duplication of products at source, but are only conservative estimates.
+July: SSMIS: Stats corrected for duplication of products at source, but is only a conservative estimate.